matteoferla/EV-A71-2A-elaborations/README.md

 | 1         | SILVR*          | JenkeScheen-A71-SILVR          | -    | SILVR (deep learning generation)                                 | Chemistry correction, RDKit only Fragmenstein placement against self, then SmallWorld and Fragmenstein | -                                                                                     | as above                                        |

 (*) SILVR was run by Jenke Scheen, I simply run the catalogue search onwards.

+## Analyses

+* MD run, creation of water map
+* Ligand from 7DA6 in x310 template
+* AF2 modelling